DillonSteyl/SCIE1000/Week 8/graph_step_size.md

-# Graphing with Different Step Sizes
+# Step Sizes - Oscillatory Motion

 Oscillatory motion is modelled using periodic functions.
 The motion of a spring is considered oscillatory when it is displaced from its equilibrium position.
 For example, if we have a spring and attach a weight to the end of it so that the spring stretches, and then release it from this position, the position of the weight as a function of time can be modelled as a sinusoidal function.
 With friction present, this motion is damped and eventually ceases, however for this problem we will assume there is no friction such that the spring follows a simple sinusoidal model.